 - Automate monitoring and alerting (Prometheus + Alertmanager, CloudWatch) and define SLAs for on-call rotation during recovery events.

-- Maintain an audit trail: commit runbook changes to Git, store signed PDFs of the plan, and keep test records for the audit retention period specified by your Compliance Framework.
+- Maintain an audit trail: commit runbook changes to Git, store signed PDFs of the plan, and keep test records for the audit retention period specified by your ECC-2:2024.

 Real-world small-business scenarios